 A Florida formal administration generally means that there are no shortcuts and that a full petition will be filed complete with a formal “notice to creditors” and full process that will take time to allow all assets to be inventoried prior to the final court order.
 The average time span for a probate in Florida is 6 -12 months but can extend to several years if complications occur.

 A Florida summary administration is often for cases with less than a minimum amount of around $75,000 (total assets) in the estate and this option usually takes less time and is less expensive to file.
 In some states, there is also a summary proceeding in some form that does not require an attorney and is only an administrative process.
-However, in Florida, even summary proceedings require the assistance of a licensed Florida probate attorney.
+However, in Florida, even summary proceedings require the assistance of a experienced Florida probate attorney.
 This kind of proceeding is usually reserved for estates with minimal assets.

 A Florida ancillary administration is a probate in another jurisdiction from where the testator resided, so an example would be a resident of Florida who also had real property in Indiana.
 A probate would need to be filed in both states if the testator had real property in both states, so perhaps a formal administration would be filed in Florida, and an ancillary administration would be filed in Indiana.
 The cost and time burden of probate, along with the possibility of multiple probates, has necessitated options to allow beneficiaries to avoid this process altogether.